 The wiring was a team effort.
 Rich bought a Ramset and put up most of the junction boxes, Michelle and Warren ran conduit and wire and connected everything and Dan was the lighting guru.
 Over 60 four foot florescent lights were found on Craigs list.
 Dan went through them, consolidated parts to make working fixtures and hung them in the cave and common areas.

 The first area to actually become fully usable was the machine shop.
 In January 2012, we got some power on the cave East Wall so that the mill and lathe could be used.
 It took several more weeks before they were leveled and set up to go.
 The major equipment in it are a lathe, CNC mill, bandsaw, and drill press.
-Between Rich and Warren, there are numerous small tools as well.
+Between Rich and Warren, there were numerous small tools as well.
 Vic donated a good amount of material (steel, aluminum, and brass) to the shop.